anayleeloolxp/moodle-local_leeloolxp_web_login_tracking/README.md

 • If the user is not doing anything (idle), (s)he will first see the idle time popup.
 If (s)he doesn’t confirm, (s)he will be logged out.
 Both these times are customizable.

 • If login/logout popups are enabled, they also get a popup on log out

+Note: This plugin depends the Leeloo LXP SSO (auth_leeloolxp_tracking_sso) plugin.

+Note: This plugin requires a subscription to Leeloo LXP: https://leeloolxp.com/ Leeloo LXP offers several free modules to enhance your Moodle LMS.

+To subscribe, please go to https://leeloolxp.com/ and follow the steps to register your account.
+You will first create an account and provide your organization information.

+We will install the Leeloo LXP Core bundle for you, free of charge.

+Once your account is created, you can use your free Leeloo LXP Core, or upgrade to a bigger bundle.

+Both the Login & Attendance Tracker and the Learning Activities Tracker are included with the Leeloo LXP ACHIEVE bundle.
+Your institution might be eligible for a free or a discounted upgrade.